FatihSeida/depgraph_hsic_pruning/README.md

 The dataset defaults to `biotech_model_train.yaml` if `--data` is not supplied.

 Add `--resume` to continue interrupted runs.
+If baseline weights are already present in the working directory they will be reused by default, which skips the initial pretraining step.
+Disable this by setting ``reuse_baseline=False`` in ``TrainConfig`` if fresh baseline training is required.

 Each run directory will contain a `pipeline.log` file capturing detailed training and pruning output for the selected ratio.